jbcodeforce/jbcodeforce.github.io/docs/aws.md

 * One Public IPv4
 * One or more security groups
 * A MAC address
-* You can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
+* We can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
 * Bound to a specific availability zone (AZ)

 [New ENI doc.](https://aws.amazon.com/blogs/aws/new-elastic-network-interfaces-in-the-virtual-private-cloud/)